KamiworksCat/djangotutorial-ubuntu/README.md

 Completed work: <br>
 Part 1 of django app tutorial <br>
+Part 2 of django app tutorial <br>

 In progress: <br>
-Doing and attempting to comprehend part 2 <br>
+Doing and attempting to comprehend part 3

 # Status of part 1 tutorial: Done